 Love it or hate it, Facebook is here to stay.
-Communication is no longer just a static exchange of words.
-We now have the power to tell stories through pictures, sounds, videos, and text – almost the full sensory experience.
+It gives users the power to tell stories through pictures, sounds, videos, and text.
+It’s almost the full sensory experience.
 Live video is a key new medium and is a powerful tool for you.
-Here’s how to use it effectively.

 It all comes down to maximizing your audience.
 Here at Dacast, we’re advocates for using professional video streaming solutions to host your video.
 This allows you to embed white label live video on your website and provides many other pro-grade features.

-- 82 percent of viewers prefer a live stream rather than social posts
+- 82% of viewers prefer a live stream rather than regular posts

-- On social platforms, live videos are watched 3x longer than video-on-demand
+- On social platforms, live videos are watched 3x longer than previously recorded videos

 - Facebook is the second-largest video site worldwide